SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 "Can I see it?"

 "Sure.
-There are nice things they said about it, but I can't stop focusing on the negative."
+There are some good reviews as well, but I can't stop focusing on the negative."
 She levitated the magazine and gave it to Pinkie.

 Pinkie pointed at the cover.
 "Is this your dress?"